-This is a measure of the percent of long-term patients who were administered antipsychotic drugs.
-High levels of antipsychotic drug use may suggest that a nursing home is using these medications to subdue residents in scenarios where such medications are not medically required.
-However, some nursing homes may need to rely more on these drugs due to having more residents with cognitive disorders.
+This figure is a measure of the percentage of long-term patients which were prescribed antipsychotic drugs.
+Increased usage of these drugs may mean a nursing home is using these drugs to control patient behavior in scenarios where such drugs are not medically required.
+Nevertheless, some nursing homes may need to rely more on these medications due to an increased number of patients suffering from cognitive disorders.

 Appropriately Uses Anti-Anxiety Medication

-This metric measures the percentage of long-term patients taking antianxiety drugs.
+This datapoint indicates the percent of long-term stay patients receiving antianxiety drugs.

 Managing Depression Among Residents

-This datapoint measures the percent of long-term stay residents showing signs of depression.
-Many in the industry would argue that this is a measure of resident quality of life.
+This is a measure of the percent of long-term stay patients who are demonstrating symptoms of depression.
+Some would argue that this is a measure of quality of care.